smcclab/smc-course/_lectures/02-sampling.md

 The effect of rounding our samples is to introduce **noise** into the signal.

-- We can measure the difference between the potential amplitude of a signal and the (always present) noise as a _signal-to-noise ratio_ in decibels (dB).
+- We can measure the difference between the potential amplitude of a signal and the (always present) noise as a _signal-to-noise ratio_ (SNR) in decibels (dB).
-- In practice: **16-bit** sample depth gives sufficient SNR that you can't perceive noise.
+- Roughly 6dB per bit.

 ## CD Quality Audio: